clfs/ece4802/project1/writeup.md

 ## Problem 3

 > Vigenere proposed a stronger cipher than the Vigenere cipher.
 This cipher is
-> an autokey cipher, where the plaintext itself is used as key.
+> an autokey cipher, where the plaintext itself is used as a key.
 It works by
 > starting with a keyword, and using plaintext characters after that.
 >
 > ```